 When a professional deck designer arrives at your home from Fairfax Contractor, the first thing they will try to establish is your wish list.
 A wish list includes such things as deck size, location, materials you may have in mind, options you may want, and perhaps your overall budget to accomplish your new deck.
-The designer will take all of your planning, and thoughts and go to work on creating a deck that fits all of the items on your wish list.
-You probably have never designed a deck in your life, and that’s why it’s so important to call on a professional that can help you design, what you desire.
-Our designers are used to communicating with the client to pull out information needed to create the deck of your dreams.
-Once all of the parameters have been meet for the location, size, and budget for your new deck, they can then start putting together the options and the materials that will be used to construct your deck.
-Once all this information has been gathered, our designers will create a mockup sketch of all deck details.
-These deck details then can be rendered into a proposed plan.
-Once this plan has been established, and you agree that these are the options, and over all look and size of the deck you desire.
+The designer will take all of your planning and thoughts and go to work on creating a deck that fits all of the items on your wish list.
+You probably have never designed a deck in your life, and that’s why it’s so important to call on a professional that can help you design what you desire.
+Our designers are used to communicating with the client to pull out the information needed to create the deck of your dreams.
+Once all of the parameters have been met for the location, size, and budget for your new deck, they can then start putting together the options and the materials that will be used to construct your deck.
+Once all this information has been gathered, our designers will create a mock-up sketch of all deck details.
+These deck details can then be rendered into a proposed plan.
+Once this plan has been established, you agree that these are the options and the overall look and size of the deck you desire.
 Then we can write out a proposal that will detail all of the specifications, size, material to be used, and options for your deck remodeling project.
-This proposal will be written in a way, that uses plain English to describe the scope of work, it is very important that both parties had a clear understanding of what is the timeframe start the deck project, completion time, and any other factors that you should know about.
-A full disclosure will be made in writing so that there are no misunderstandings.
-This proposal will be paired to the approved set of plans so you have a crystal-clear concept of what is being proposed to be built.
-If you decide to have our company proceed with the project, we will draw out a clear contract that will spell out all the terms, conditions of the project, including payment schedules, work hours, and where material is to be placed in your home.
-When we start the job we will host a pre construction meeting to go over the details of the plans and contract with the workers, supervisor, and the homeowners so that all parties are in agreement.
+This proposal will be written in a way that uses plain English to describe the scope of work, it is very important that both parties had a clear understanding of the time frame start the deck project, completion time, and any other factors that you should know about.
+Full disclosure will be made in writing so that there are no misunderstandings.
+This proposal will be paired with the approved set of plans, giving you a crystal-clear concept of what is being proposed to be built.
+If you decide to have our company proceed with the project, we will draw out a clear contract that will spell out all the terms and conditions of the project, including payment schedules, work hours, and where the material is to be placed in your home.
+When we start the job, we will host a pre-construction meeting to go over the details of the plans and contract with the workers, supervisor, and homeowners so that all parties are in agreement.

-Northern Virginia Contractor groups can also install DrySpace.
-DrySpace is great for second-story decks and if your deck has a patio below it will add a dry area.
-Timbertechs Dry Space drainage system collects and channels rain from the spaces between your deck planks.
-To add a finished look to your deck in case your pressure treated 6×6 deck columns with fiberglass deck columns.
-These fiberglass deck columns covers are manufactured in both around and fluted styles, and include both a decorative base and cap as a option.
-Fairfax contractor can also set these decorative fiberglass columns on a stone water table to give your deck a unique look, especially if you’re adding a patio below the deck.
-Adding low voltage lighting fixtures to your deck can create a one-of-a-kind ambiance in the evening, and also adds safety factors to your new deck.
+Northern Virginia Contractor groups can also install Zip-Up.
+Zip-Up is great for second-story decks, and if your deck has a patio below, it will add a dry area.
+The zip-Up drainage system collects and channels rain from the spaces between your deck planks.
+To add a finished look to your deck in case your pressure-treated 6×6 deck columns with fiberglass deck columns.
+These fiberglass deck column covers are manufactured in both around and fluted styles and include both a decorative base and cap as an option.
+Fairfax contractors can also set these decorative fiberglass columns on a stone water table to give your deck a unique look, especially if you’re adding a patio below the deck.
+Adding low voltage lighting fixtures to your deck can create a one-of-a-kind ambiance in the evening and add safety factors to your new deck.
 Many clients elect to install such features as storage boxes, seating, hidden deck screws, a pergola, and a custom decking inlay.
 You want to construct your new deck with the decking material installed at a 45° angle.
-One of the great advantages to utilizing Fairfax Contractor is we can build a outstanding deck project, but we also have the ability to install a a flagstone, brick, or travertine patio to go along with your deck design.
+One of the great advantages of utilizing Fairfax Contractor is we can build an outstanding deck project.
+Still, we also can install a flagstone, brick, or travertine patio to go along with your deck design.

-There are also different PVC accessory claddings available today to trim out your deck.
+Azak trim for your Northern Virginia Deck will make your deck so much better.
+There are also different PVC accessory cladding available today to trim out your deck.
 These are solid vinyl trims are designed to replicate wood.
-Azek is the best known PVC trim, which offers a full line of high quality deck trim used to cap deck ledger boards, and finish the pressure treated sections of your decks framing.
-Other applications for these trim boards include cladding that cover over band boards, stair stringers, and other areas of unfinished materials.
-These products have a wide range of finishes and embossed available.
-These PVC deck add ones such as Azek, or Clear PVC trim Boards are designed to cover pressure-treated lumber for the framing of your deck.
-Other than pure appearance, these engineered trim pieces provide more than just appearance, they are designed to have very little maintenance and will never rot.
+Azek is the best-known PVC trim, which offers a full line of high-quality deck trim used to cap deck ledger boards and finish the pressure-treated sections of your deck framing.
+Other applications for these trim boards include cladding that covers over band boards, stair stringers, and other areas of unfinished materials.
+These products have a wide range of finishes and are embossed available.
+These PVC decks from Azek, or Clear PVC trim Boards, are designed to cover pressure-treated lumber for the framing of your deck.
+Other than pure appearance, these engineered trim pieces provide more than just appearance; they are designed to have little maintenance and will never rot.
 PVC White trim boards such as Azek can complete a deck design that sets your deck project well past any deck project in your area.
 More and more decks in upscale Northern Virginia neighborhoods utilize these products to complete the job.